pl3onasm/Programming-fundamentals/README.md

 By default you get a clean summary (PASS or FAIL per test case).

-If a test fails, and want to see the difference in expected and actual output, or you want to have extra Valgrind tests, you can use the following options:
+If a test fails, and you want to see the difference in expected and actual output, or you want to have extra Valgrind tests, you can use the following options:

 - `--show-diff` or `-d` shows a small preview of the output differences for failed tests, including the first 5 lines of the expected output and the first 5 lines of your actual output (both indented under the test case).
 - `--valgrind` or `-v` enables Valgrind checks (PASS or FAIL per test case).